-Sergei And Yulia Skripal "May Never Recover Fully" After Being Poisoned By Nerve Agent
+Sergei And Yulia Skripal "May Never Recover Fully" After Being Poisoned By A Nerve Agent

 A former Russian spy and his daughter who were poisoned with military-grade nerve agent in Salisbury over three weeks ago "may never recover fully", the prime minister has disclosed.

-Theresa May also told the House of Commons that more than 130 people in the city could have been potentially exposed to the nerve agent.
+Theresa May also told the House of Commons that more than 130 people in the city could potentially have been exposed to the nerve agent.

 Her statement to MPs came after the United States and 14 European Union nations expelled dozens of Russian envoys in a coordinated response to the attack.